-- 6. After the poly has been installed, remove the poly covering the windows.
-At each corner, make a 2" long 45° cut toward the interior of the window, then finish by cutting straight down and straight across to cut out a rectangular piece of poly.
-Place these rectangles in the bathtub for use under paint trays on painting days.
-Wrap the poly remaining around the windows into the rough openings and staple to the frame. - 7.
-At each exterior door, cut poly along the outside edge of the door jamb.
+- 8. After the poly has been installed, remove the poly covering the windows.
+Cut out the center portion of the poly covering the window with a utility knife, leaving about 2" of poly inside the window frame perimeter.
+Place these cut-outs in the bathtub for use under paint trays on painting days.
+At each corner, slit the poly to the frame by making 45° cuts.
+Wrap the poly remaining around the windows into the rough openings and staple to the framing. - 9.
+At each exterior door, cut poly along the outside edge of the door jamb sides.
 Roll poly up from the bottom and tape it above the door with a small piece of air sealing tape.
-This will be unrolled during plastering/painting to help protect the door surfaces and hardware from plaster and paint. - 8.
+This will be unrolled during plastering/painting to help protect the door surfaces and hardware from plaster and paint. - 10.
 When installing poly over loose wires (e.g., bathroom vanity light, thermostat, etc.), push the wire through the poly at its stud attachment height and leave it hanging outside the poly.
-Seal the hole with air sealing tape if poly is not tight to the wire. - 9.
-Install any unusable scrap pieces of poly less than 3' on any interior wall (except bathroom walls) to minimize waste and reduce contributions to the landfill. - 10.
+Seal the hole with air sealing tape if poly is not tight to the wire.

+- 11. Install any unusable scrap pieces of poly (i.e., those less than 36") on any interior wall (except bathroom walls) to minimize waste and reduce contributions to the landfill. - 12.
 Tape all seams that have less than a two stud overlap with air sealing tape.